Daniel48392/worldcupSimulator/README.md

 A Python simulation of a 210-team World Cup using a pure knockout format.
 Match outcomes are probabilistic and influenced by FIFA World Ranking points, allowing stronger teams to have a higher probability of winning while still allowing upsets.

 ## How it works
 210 teams participate in the tournament and are randomly assigned opponents, then phase 1 of the knockout occurs resulting in 105 teams automatically qualifying to the next round.
 Phase 1 losers are then organised by FIFA World Ranking points the highest ranked 23 teams among the first phase losers will re-enter the tournament to make a 128 team knockout for phase 2.
 Phase 2 then occurs knocking out half the competition and this repeats until stage 7 of the tournament.
-Stage 7 the winners will face eachother in the final and the losers will face eachother in the third place playoff.
+Stage 7 the winners will face each other in the final and the losers will face each other in the third place playoff.
 This then produces the top 4 teams.

 ## Probability calculation
 Calculation: P(A) = 1 / (1 + 10^((RatingB - RatingA) / 400)) <br>